rwxrob/zet/20220717135134/README.md

 So yeah, I learned what I *never* want to have in my community.
 This is why I've been so slow to add mods and remove follower-only chat and such.
-I want a *curated* community of highly-responsible participants who think about what they right, and mods who are exceptional from among them.
+I want a *curated* community of highly-responsible participants who think about what they write, and mods who are exceptional from among them.
 I've just experienced the polar opposite of that.